dj-nitehawk/MongoWebApiStarter/README.md

 #### Bonuses

 ##### Visual Studio New Item Template
-a visual studio extension is availabe in the `.vs-new-item-template` folder that will enable you to quickly add a new vertical slice feature file set. after you install the `vsix`, you will have a new item called "FastEndpoints Feature FileSet" in the "add > new item" dialog of visual studio.
+a [visual studio extension](https://marketplace.visualstudio.com/items?itemName=dj-nitehawk.FastEndpointsVSExtension) is available to enable you to quickly add a new vertical slice feature file set. after you install the `vsix`, you will have a new item called "FastEndpoints Feature FileSet" in the "add > new item" dialog of visual studio.

 ##### Linux Server Configuration